MetaFam/metagame-wiki/docs/resources/glossary.md

 <!---------------- ⭐️  N  ⭐️ ---------------->

 ## `npm`
 `npm` (Node Package Manager) is a package manager for Node.js projects that are modular in nature and can be used within other projects.
-There is an online repository of opensource projects / packages which can be accesed via a command-line tool for installing & managing these packages within your own projects.
+There is an online repository of opensource projects / packages which can be accesed via a command-line tool for installing and managing these packages within your own projects.

 See [What is NPM?](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/)
 <!-- TODO -->